-34 Multiple corporate defendants
+33 Multiple corporate defendants

 May counsel represent multiple corporate defendants?
+Does it depend on whether they are affiliated?

-So long as there are no conflicts of interest, and all the related parties consent to such representation, attorneys-at-law (members of a Turkish bar association qualified to practise law in Turkey) can and do represent multiple corporate defendants.
+So long as there are no conflicts of interest, and all the related parties consent to such representation, attorneys-at-law (members of a Turkish bar association qualified to practise law in Turkey) can and do represent multiple corporate defendants, even if they are not affiliated.
 Persons who are not attorneys sometimes also undertake representations, but they are not bound by the same ethics codes binding attorneys in Turkey.

-35 Payment of legal costs
+34 Payment of legal costs